GPU Computing in AI: Architecture, Performance, and Policy Insights

 • AMD Radeon GPU Profiler

-GPU computing refers to using Graphics Processing Units to accelerate machine learning and deep learning tasks through parallel processing.
-It improves training speed and model performance.
+It refers to using GPUs to accelerate machine learning and deep learning tasks through parallel processing.

 Why are GPUs better than CPUs for deep learning?